Does Transliteration Help Multilingual Language Modeling?: Ethics Statement

-In this paper, we empirically show the effect of transliteration on the performance of Multilingual Language Models.In their study, \citet{joshi-etal-2020-state} showed the resource disparity between low-resource and high-resource languages, and \citep{ruder2020beyondenglish} also highlighted the necessity of working with low-resource languages.
+In their study, \citet{joshi-etal-2020-state} showed the resource disparity between low-resource and high-resource languages, and \citep{ruder2020beyondenglish} also highlighted the necessity of working with low-resource languages.
 However, creating representative and inclusive corpora is a difficult task and an ongoing process and is not always possible for many low-resource languages.
 Thus to inclusively advance the state of NLP across languages, it is crucial to develop techniques for training MLLMs that can extract the most out of existing multilingual corpora.
 Hence, we believe our analysis might help MLLMS with low-resource languages in real-world applications.
-However, there are one ethical issues that we want to state explicitly.
-Even though we pretrain on a comparatively large multilingual corpus the model may exhibit harmful gender, ethnic and political bias.
+However, there is one ethical issue that we want to state explicitly.
+Even though we pretrain on a comparatively large multilingual corpus, the model may exhibit harmful gender, ethnic and political bias.
 If the model is fine-tuned on a task where these issues are important, it is necessary to take special consideration when relying on the model's decisions.